JNRowe/upoints/doc/geolocation_and_pathcross.rst

     >>> print('A heading of %i° will find the beers!' % Home.bearing(Telford))
     A heading of 294° will find the beers!

 ..
-[1] By "automatically updating" I mean simply a ping-and-forget
+[1] By “automatically updating” I mean simply a ping-and-forget
        service that listens for a user ID and location and updates the database.
 My test code was a simple five line Python_ script, it literally reads a configuration file for the user ID and pings my